Last Modified: 20 Jul 2014

 Days 6-7 Kandy

-Travel to Kandy for a tour of a local spice garden.
-Learn how spices such as Kurundu (or ‘true’ cinnamon), which is indigenous to Sri Lanka, and cardamom are grown and used to season traditional dishes.
+Discover the secrets to this fragrant cuisine on a tour of a local spice garden.
+Learn how spices such as Kurundu ('true’ cinnamon), which is indigenous to Sri Lanka, and cardamom are grown and used to season traditional dishes.
 Pick a few goodies and hit the kitchen for some more cooking.
-Later, witness a traditional Kandyan dance performance and stroll the ornate architecture of the Temple of the Tooth.
+Later, witness a traditional Kandy dance performance and stroll the ornate architecture of the Temple of the Tooth.

 - Kandy - Cultural dance performance